opentok/opentok-flutter-basic-video-chat/README.md

 # opentok-flutter-basic-video-chat

-This repository is providing Basic video chat sample using OpenTok SDK and flutter.
+This repository is providing Basic video chat sample using OpenTok SDK and Flutter.

+This project is a kick off projet to explore Flutter integration and it is not oficially supported by Vonage.

 ## Setup flutter SDK